FoliumCreations/Elegant/README.md

 this copies the Elegant theme folder into the plymouth themes folder.

-4. Install the theme by creating a symbolic linking from your new theme to the default.python file, be sure to replace the template variables used:
+4. Install the theme by creating a symbolic linking from your new theme to the default.python file:

         sudo update-alternatives --install /usr/share/plymouth/themes/default.plymouth default.plymouth /usr/share/plymouth/themes/Elegant/Elegant.plymouth 100